Paris - Ile De France

 Saint Germain des Pres Church district

-Saint Germain des Pres Church is located in one of the most famous districts of Paris!
+Saint Germain des Pres Church is located in one of the most iconic districts of Paris!

 Saint-Germain Abbey was already renowned for its Scriptorium in the 11th century!